2018 United States House of Representatives elections in Michigan: District 2

 The 2nd district is located in West Michigan and is anchored by the suburbs of Grand Rapids such as Kentwood and Wyoming, other cities include Holland and Muskegon.
-This district has a PVI of R+9.
-The incumbent is Republican Bill Huizenga, who has represented the district since 2011.
+This district had a PVI of R+9.
+The incumbent was Republican Bill Huizenga, who had represented the district since 2011.
 He was re-elected to a fourth term with 63% of the vote in 2016.